+Strabismus is defined as misalignment of the eyes.
+It is commonly called wandering eye, crossed eyes or lazy eye.
 Each eye has six muscles that control the movement of the eyeball and keep the two eyes aligned.
 When one or more of the muscles are not working properly, the eyes go out of alignment.
-This condition is known as strabismus.

 Apart from obviously crossed eyes, symptoms of strabismus can include squinting and tilting the head.
 If the misalignment is recent, the patient may see double.
 However, the brain can begin to "ignore" the signal from the turned eye, resulting in amblyopia (lazy eye).
 This is a particular danger with young children.

 Advances in the management of misaligned eyes now provide benefits to most adults as well as children.
 Treating adults with strabismus can eliminate double vision, improve depth perception, and expand the field of vision.
 Strabismus rarely gets better on its own or through eye exercise therapy.
 In some instances, glasses, prisms, medications may help correct strabismus while other cases may be best left untreated.
 Many patients report improvement in self-esteem, reading, and driving.